qiyuangong/Deep_Learning_Exercise/README.md

 # Deep Learning Exercise

-Examples, Notebook and materials for Deep Learning Exercise and materials.
+Examples, Notebook, materials and suggestions for Deep Learning Exercise and materials.

+## Roles and tasks

+Before your started.
+Pls read [AI Career Pathways: Put Yourself on the Right Track](https://workera.ai/candidates/report/), recommended by Andrew NG and YC etc. It will let you know:

+1. Roles and tasks in AI ecosystem
+2. Your current role
+3. Target role (Skill set and tasks)

 [中文版](README_CH.md)